 - Capture the state of your .Net application with Snapshot Debugger.

-Find and fix performance bottlenecks with an interactive performance investigation
+Find and fix performance bottlenecks with an interactive full-screen performance investigation

-You can use the new Application Insights interactive performance investigation to locate areas of your Web app that are slowing down overall performance.
-You can quickly find specific pages that are slowing down, and use the Profiling tool to see if there is a correlation between these pages.
+You can use the legacy Application Insights bladed performance investigation to locate areas of your Web app that are slowing down overall performance.
+You can find specific pages that are slowing down, and use the Profiler to trace the root cause of these issues down to code.

 Create a list of slow performing pages